Dana94/2019-website/blog/2019-07-27-my-first-codeland-experience.md

 _BJ Burns, @bowtiebeej_

 This talk wasn’t as much about technology as it was about BJ’s experience with depression and his journey.
-I was very relieved to have such a deep and emotional topic like depression at a technical conference because when we think of developers, we think of what they know, what they can produce, what they can create for others, but not always considering them for their emotions (at least not in some job interviews).
+I was very relieved to have such a deep and emotional topic like depression at a technical conference.
+When we think of developers, we think of what they know, what they can produce, what they can create for others, but not always considering them for their emotions (at least not in some job interviews).
 His talk was very motivating for anyone that has ever been in a dark place in their coding journey.

 I for one, have had moments of doubt when I compare myself to others (by the way, don’t ever do this).
 I find reading articles about other developers of all levels posting their experiences with burnout or imposter syndrome makes me feel that I am not alone.